MyoMod/MyoMod.github.io/index.md

 header:
   title: A prosthesis platform made for the community
   text: >
-    MyoMod is a startup based in Germany, dedicated to making advanced myoelectric prostheses accessible to as many people as possible worldwide.
+    MyoMod is a startup based in Germany, dedicated to making advanced myoelectric prosthesis accessible to as many people as possible worldwide.
   action: # action button is optional
     label: Find Out More
     url: '#about'